jaswanthnasa/Jaswanth-DevOps-Documentations/pipeline-references/cicd.md

 7) kubectl edit secret example-argocd-cluster ------------------> to get the argocd secret

-8) echo REJTeXNYZlVDaXBON3puMkZ3QUVjTFliSDB1ZzRLTzE= | base64 -d ---------------------> decoding to get the argocd passsword
+8) echo REJTeXNYZlVDaXBON3puMkZ3QUVjTFliSDB1ZzRLTzE= | base64 -d ---------------------> decoding to get the argocd passsword <br>

-so arcd creds -----username=admin
+   so arcd creds -----username=admin <br>
                       passowrd=output of the above one

 9) create a new app in ARCOCD  ------------>